roey-lifshitz/flappy-bird-ai/README.md

 A generation of birds is created with random weights at the start of the game.
 Every time a generation dies, the game "mutates" the weights of the best in generation by a given percent.
 That means that every generation is an evolution of the generation beforehand.
 Theoretically, each evolution could ruin the birds progress.
-To bypass this problem, every generation also consits of mutations of the best bird in all generations.
+To bypass this problem, every generation also consists of mutations of the best bird in all generations.